Muhammad Ali of Egypt

+Name

+The spelling of Muhammad Ali's first name in both Arabic and Ottoman Turkish was consistent: محمد (Muḥammad).
+This is the name by which he was known to his Egyptian subjects, and the name used uniformly in Egyptian and Arabic language historical scholarship.
+However, given his origins in Ottoman Albania and status as a commander in the Ottoman military, his first name is often rendered as Mehmed, which is the standard rendition of that name in Ottoman Turkish, or Mehmet in Albanian.
+Current English-language historical scholarship is divided as to which is preferable, with the majority opinion favoring the former.
+Typically, historians accentuating the Egyptian character of his rule opt for Muhammad, whilst those accentuating the Ottoman character opt for Mehmed or Mehmet.
+This distinction is an issue for those writing in the Latin alphabet, but not in Arabic.

 Early life

 Muhammad Ali's house in Kavala, now in northeastern Greece.

-Muhammad Ali was born in a village in Albania in the Ottoman Empire, to an Albanian family from Korça region.
+Muhammad Ali was born in a village in Albania in the Ottoman Empire, to ethnic Albanian parents from the Korça region.
 When he was young he moved with his family to the Sanjak of Kavala (modern-day Kavala), in the Rumelia Eyalet.
 He was the second son of a Bektashi Albanian tobacco and shipping merchant named Ibrahim Agha, who also served as an Ottoman commander of a small unit in Kavala.
 His mother was Zaynab Hanim, the daughter of Çorbaci Husain Agha, another Muslim Albanian notable in Kavala.
 When his father died at a young age, Muhammad was taken and raised by his uncle Husain Agha with his cousins.
 As a reward for Muhammad Ali's hard work, his uncle gave him the rank of "Bolukbashi" for the collection of taxes in the town of Kavala.
 Muhammad Ali later married his cousin Amina Hanim, a wealthy widow.
-She was the daughter of Ali Agha and Kadriye (Zeynep's sister).
+She was the daughter of Nusretli Ali Agha, the governor of Kavala, and Kadriye (Zaynab's sister).

-After Muhammad's promising success in collecting taxes, he earned the rank of Second Commander under his cousin Sarechesme Halil Agha in the Kavala Volunteer Contingent of Albanian mercenaries that was sent to re-occupy Egypt following General Napoleon Bonaparte's withdrawal.
+After Muhammad's promising success in collecting taxes, he earned the rank of Second Commander (Binbashi) under his cousin Sarecheshme Halil Agha in the Kavala Volunteer Contingent of Albanian mercenaries that was sent to re-occupy Egypt following General Napoleon Bonaparte's withdrawal.
 In 1801, his unit was sent, as part of a much larger Ottoman force, to re-occupy Egypt following a brief French occupation that upended Mamluk dominance in Egypt.
 The expedition, aboard xebecs, landed at Aboukir in the spring of 1801.
 One of his trusted army commanders was Miralay Mustafa Bey, who had married Muhammad's sister Zubayda and was the ancestor of the Yeghen family.
 He was the brother of Muhammad’s first wife, Amina Hanim.